BYU Marriott offers nine limited-enrollment undergraduate programs. These programs are highly competitive. For more information, please see below.

 - According to university policy, students must declare a major before reaching sixty credit hours.
 Declaring pre-management qualifies.
 However, students should apply to BYU Marriott before accruing ninety credit hours

 Recent changes to BYU’s Winter 2020 Semester grade options will temporarily impact the admissions criteria regarding GPA and prerequisite grades for BYU Marriott programs.
-Details on how the admissions criteria may be adjusted are still being determined and will be posted here when finalized.
+Details on how the admissions criteria have been adjusted are posted below.

 - The admissions committee may review your entire academic record when processing your application